Jose K. Mani: Personal life

 Jose K. Mani was born in a Syrian Catholic family to K. M. Mani and Kuttiyama on 29 May 1965 in Pala, Kerala.
 Jose did his schooling at St. Thomas Primary School, Pala and Montfort School, Yercaud, where South Indian actor Vikram was his classmate.
 He attended Loyola College, Chennai for his undergraduate degree in B.Com and then graduated with a M.B.A from PSG College of Arts and Science, Coimbatore.
-Jose K. Mani is married to Nisha Jose from 1994.
-They have two daughters and one son: Priyanka, Ritika and K.M.
-Mani Junior.